Nevada School Choice Roadmap

 Traditional Public Schools

-Each state has its own open enrollment policies policies.
+Each state has its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 In Nevada, each district creates its own open enrollment policies; so, you should check with your local district if you would like to transfer your child.
 If your assigned school participates in open enrollment, it may cover transportation costs.

 For an example of the transfer process and timeline in Nevada, check out Clark County School District’s change of school assignment application.
 Open enrollment is an important form of public school choice, widening parents’ options and ensuring that their zip code isn’t the sole determiner of their education.

 Find out more about public schools in your state at the Nevada Department of Education.
+You can also learn more about Nevada open enrollment at “Public Schools Without Boundaries: A 50-State Ranking.”

 Nevada Charter Schools